Channel-wise Knowledge Distillation for Dense Prediction

-Our work aims to study efficient and effective distillation methods for semantic segmentation, beyond naively applying pixel-wise distillation as done in classification.
-Previous methods usually align spatial structure information among pixels.
-The feature map of the student network is forced to be similar to that of the teacher network via $L_2$ loss~\cite{chen18road}.
-In \cite{xie18improving}, a local similarity map is constructed to minimize the discrepancy of segmented boundary information between the teacher and student network, where the euclidean distance among the center pixel and the 8-neighborhood pixels is used as knowledge for transferring.
-Liu \etal ~\cite{liu2019structuredseg} first propose the concept of structure knowledge distillation.
-They propose two approaches to capture the structure information among pixels, including pair-wise similarity between pixels and holistic correlations captured by a discriminator.
-As the pixels far apart usually exhibit low similarity, the connection range and the granularity of each node in pairwise loss are further studied in~\cite{liu19structuredDense}.
-The work in \cite{wang20intraclass} only focuses on the intra-class feature variation among the pixels with same label, where the set of cosine distance between each pixel’s feature and its corresponding class-wise prototype is constructed to transfer the structural knowledge.
-Besides, an auto-encoder is used to compress features \cite{he19knowledge}, and the feature adaptor is employed to mitigate the feature mismatching between the teacher and student networks.
+Most works on knowledge distillation focus on classification tasks \cite{ jie2020rolekd,guan2020dfas,hinton14distilling,park2019relational,Xie2020sns, yuan2020revisiting,zhang2019distill}.
+Our work here aims to study efficient and effective distillation methods for dense prediction, beyond naively applying pixel-wise distillation as done in classification.

+\textbf{Knowledge distillation for semantic segmentation.} In \cite{xie18improving}, a local similarity map is constructed to minimize the discrepancy of segmented boundary information between the teacher and student network, where the Euclidean distance between the center pixel and the 8-neighborhood pixels is used as knowledge for transferring.
+Liu \etal \cite{liu2019structuredseg,liu19structuredDense} propose two approaches to capture the structured information among pixels, including pair-wise similarity between pixels and holistic correlations captured by a discriminator.
+The work in \cite{wang20intraclass} focuses on the intra-class feature variation among the pixels with the same label, where the set of cosine distance between each pixel’s feature and its corresponding class-wise prototype is constructed to transfer the structural knowledge.
+He \etal \cite{he19knowledge} use a feature adaptor is employed to mitigate the feature mismatching between the teacher and student networks.

-All these methods consider the $N$ channel activation values of a spatial location as the feature vectors to operate on.
-Here, we take a different route and perform channel-wise KD.
+\textbf{Knowledge distillation for object detection.} Many methods find that it is important to distinguish the foreground and the background regions in the distillation for object detection.
+MIMIC \cite{li17mimicking} forces the feature map inside the RPN of the student network to be similar to that of the teacher network via the $L_2$ loss, and finds that directly applying pixel-wise loss may harm the performance of object detection.
+Wang \etal \cite{Wang2019dod} propose to distill the fine-grained feature near object anchor locations.
+Zhang and Ma \cite{Zhang2021iod} generate the mask with attention to distinguish the foreground and the background, achieving promising results.
+Instead, we softly align the channel-wise activations to distinguish the foreground and the background regions.